w33ble/node-workflow/src/documents/pages/new-project.html.md

 `npm init`

+[This interactive guide](http://package.json.nodejitsu.com/) is a nice source of more info you can add to your `package.json` file.

 ## Ignored Files

 Add a `.gitignore` file to prevent checking in some files and paths to your project.